Israel • June 16 – July 25, 2019

 $800/week ($600/week for returnees and consortium members) - airfare not included

 Academic Credit/Cost per Credit/Institution

-Tel Kabri is located in northern Israel, a short distance from Acco and Nahariyya; a longer drive from Haifa.
 We will be staying at the Western Galilee Field School, by Achziv beach just north of the town of Nahariyya.
-Rooms are air-conditioned; each has a kitchenette including refrigerator.
-Free Wi-Fi is available, as is the beach and a nearby swimming pool.
+The shared rooms are air-conditioned; each has a kitchenette including refrigerator.
+Free wi-fi is available, as is the beach and a nearby swimming pool.

 Eric H. Cline

 BIBLICAL ARCHAEOLOGY SOCIETY NETWORK LINKS